michaeldcastillo/burger-app/README.md

 Technologies used in this app include the following:

-* JavaScript - As a "back-end" programming language
+* JavaScript - As a "full-stack" programming language (w/jQuery library)
-* Node.js - JavaScript runtime providing the app's execution environment and command line interface
+* Node.js - JavaScript runtime
 * mysql (package) - Node package used to interface with the database
 * MySQL (database) - Relational Database Management System (RDMS) administered using MySQL Workbench
 * Express.js (package) - Node package used to create a web server